Prometheus-X-association/t-ai-carisma/docs/carisma/README.md

 ### Output

-Once an analysis is complete, the AI Expert is informed of its outcome, indicating whether it is positive or negative.
-Additionally, the AI Expert has the option to generate a report in different machine-readable formats, providing further details on potential issues and sources of risks in system modeling.
-This enables the AI Expert to make necessary adjustments and refinements to the system, thereby closing security and risk gaps and establishing trust within the system.
+Once an analysis is complete, the Use Case Lead (AI Expert) is informed of its outcome, indicating whether it is positive or negative.
+Additionally, the Use Case Lead has the option to generate a report in different machine-readable formats, providing further details on potential issues and sources of risks in system modeling.
+This enables the Use Case Lead to make necessary adjustments and refinements to the system, thereby closing security and risk gaps and establishing trust within the system.

 ![Figure 5: Report in XML Format](images/ReportXML.png)

-Once the model of the system design is finalized, the AI Expert can trigger the sharing of the AI Analysis Report with other components.
+Once the model of the system design is finalized, the Use Case Lead (AI Expert) can trigger the sharing of the AI Analysis Report with other components.
 It's planned to share the AI Analysis Report with the building block "Decentralized Data Visualization".
 The user (data subject) is then able to view the report to get insights of how their data is processed within an AI scenario.
 The format of the shared AI Analysis Report looks as follows (subject to change):

 ```plantuml
 @startjson